PHPOffice/PhpSpreadsheet/docs/topics/streaming-writer.md

 ]);

 // A leading "=" writes a formula; it is stored without a cached value.
+// A string that is only "=" (length 1) is not long enough to be treated
+// as a formula and is written as a plain string instead.
 $sheet->appendRow(['Total', null, '=SUM(C2:C2)']);

 // Start a second sheet; the first sheet is finished and can no longer